bksuro/School_District_Analysis/README.md

   - How is the district summary affected?
    !["district summary"](./Resources/challenge_district_summary.png "District's key metrics after changes")
    !["district summary"](./Resources/district_summary.png "District's key metrics")

+   After removing 9th grade math and reading grades for Thomas High School, there was almost no effect on the average math and reading scores, however % passing in math, reading, and overall went down by 1.

   - How is the school summary affected?
    !["schools' summary"](./Resources/challenge_schools_summary.png "Schools' key metrics after changes")
    !["schools' summary"](./Resources/schools_summary.png "Schools' key metrics")

+   There is not much change in average math and reading scores, however the % math passing fell by 26%, % reading passing fell by 27%, and % overall passing fell by 26%.

   - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
    !["Top 5 schools"](./Resources/challenge_top5_schools.png "District's Top 5 schools after changes")
    !["Top 5 schools"](./Resources/top5_schools.png "District's Top 5 schools")

    !["Bottom 5 schools"](./Resources/challenge_bottom5_schools.png "District's Bottom 5 schools after changes")
    !["Bottom 5 schools"](./Resources/bottom5_schools.png "District's Bottom 5 schools")

   - How does replacing the ninth-grade scores affect the following:
     - Math and reading scores by grade
       1) Math: